 Mariners reliever Sam Tuivailala nearing return, will begin rehab with Everett this week

-Early on this spring, Seattle Mariners manager Scott Servais gave a realistic timeline on when Sam Tuivailala might return to the bullpen, predicting late May or early June.
+Early on this spring, Seattle Mariners manager Scott Servais estimated that reliever Sam Tuivailala might return in late May or early June.

-With the All-Star break approaching, Tuivailala, who has now missed more than 10 months while recovering from an Achilles rupture, hasn’t yet returned to the big-league club.
-But, he’s getting closer.
+Tuivailala, who has now missed more than 10 months while recovering from an Achilles rupture, hasn’t yet returned to the big-league club.
+But he’s getting closer.

-He threw well in six relief appearances with High-A Modesto while on minor-league rehab assignment in early May, and tossed some quality innings with Triple-A Tacoma later in the month.
+He threw well in six relief appearances with high Single-A Modesto while on a rehab assignment in early May, and tossed some quality innings with Triple-A Tacoma later in the month.
 The results were fine enough — he threw 10 innings with the two minor-league clubs, allowing three earned runs on three hits while walking three batters and striking out eight.

 While with the Rainiers, Tuivailala said his Achilles wasn’t an issue, and he hasn’t felt significant pain from that injury for quite some time.
 But, the right-hander’s throwing arm just wasn’t coming around, and he returned to Seattle’s training room searching for more answers.

-Several weeks later, he’s again on the cusp of returning to the big-league staff, set to begin another rehab assignment Friday with Short-A Everett.
+Now, he’s again set to begin another rehab assignment Friday with short-season Single-A Everett.

 “You never really want to take a step back,” Tuivailala said.
 “I was really excited.
 I felt good in Modesto.
 It could have been just one little thing with the shoulder.
 My range of motion was a little tight.
 So, we just took a little step back from there, and now we’re good to go.”